Two-Factor Authentication is a Simple Step for Extra Online Account Security

 - Decide if you want to take advantage of it

 - Implement it as often as you can

 2FA.
 What it is and how it works.

 Factor One.
 The normal routine.
-When you open an online account, whether it's an email account or retail account, you start by creating a username and password.
-From then on, that's all you need to access your account, whether to make transactions, change passwords, add account numbers, etc.
+When you open an online account, whether it’s an email account or a retail account, you start by creating a username and password.
+From then on, that’s all you need to access your account, whether to make transactions, change passwords, add account numbers, etc.

 The password being the more important of the two, of course, because a username alone isn’t enough to impersonate a user.
 But even a strong password doesn’t always mean you’re safe.